graphicsdesk/ivy-coronavirus-response/README.md

 ## Data Diary

 `/process/download-data.js` downloads COVID data aggregated by countries (`countries-aggregated.csv`) directly from JHU's [datahub](https://github.com/datasets/covid-19).
 It filters out the countries the lede doesn't visualize and makes the keys lowercase.
 It writes the data to `/data/covid.json`.
+It can be run directly with Node or with `spectate download-data`.

 `/src/scripts/lede-interactive.js` does minimal preprocessing, turning date strings into `Date` objects.